barty-s/art-quiz-app/README.md

 ### Bug Fixes

-- After testing the HTML code for the site, I had to fix two minor errors on the <image> element - I had to include the alt and the src attributes.
+- After testing the HTML code for the site, I had to fix two minor errors on the image element - I had to include the alt and the src attributes.
 I also had to fix the jump links by using the more up-to-date 'id' link rather than 'name'.
 No other errors were found.

-- After testing the CSS code for the site, I had to fix one minor error on the <image> element - I had to correct the value for max-height.
+- After testing the CSS code for the site, I had to fix one minor error on the image element - I had to correct the value for max-height.
 No other errors were found.

 - After testing the JavaScript code for the site, I had to fix one minor error - I had declared a variable for container/gameSecton but had never used it in the code.
 So, I updated the function displayEndSection() to fix the bug.
+I also used the dot notation for option as recommended by jshint.com after testing the site.

 ### Deployment